llopez020/Chicago-Art-Explorer/README.md

 ## Current Features
 - Browsing functionality to view various artworks in the collection
 - Search functionality to view preferred artworks
+- Examine artworks by clicking on their search component, allowing for a closer look.
 - Find your favorite new art piece through the randomizer button

 ## TODO